Niacinamide (vitamin B3) is pretty awesome for alleviating anxiety as well as mood disorders.

 What is Niacinamide?

-Vitamin B3, a.k.a niacinamide, a.k.a niacin, is one of the essential B vitamins.
+Vitamin B3 – also known as niacin or niacinamide – is one of the essential B vitamins.

-Your body can produce niacin from the amino acid tryptophan so technically it’s not an essential vitamin (however the tryptophan → vitamin B3 synthesis isn’t very efficient).
+Which is to say, vitamin B3 is an organic compound that that the body needs in small amounts to function properly.
+Your body can actually produce B3 from the amino acid tryptophan so technically it’s not an essential vitamin (the tryptophan → vitamin B3 synthesis isn’t very efficient though).

 What do you need this kind-of-vitamin for?